YangPeng2021/UNN-ghost-transmission/README.md

 # Ghost transmission using physics-driven untrained neural network

 Pytorch implementation of paper: High-fidelity and high-robustness free-space ghost transmission in complex media with coherent light source using physics-driven untrained neural network.
-The data of six analog signals and three images used in the experiments are provided.
+The data of six analog signals (Folder: signal_mat) and three images (Folder: image_mat) used in the experiments are provided.

 # Requirements: